enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 * Log and examine the logs for an error and resubmit if necessary. (tip: in my submission scripts,  the small percentage of failures were timeouts, so I did a try/exception, wait and retry automatically in the submission scripts.)
 * Examine retrieving a selection of those from the production instance of the Clearinghouse

-## How is using the Clearinghouse Different from Updating Records in ENA or Biosamples?
+## How is using the Clearinghouse Different from Updating Records in ENA?

 It is important to differentiate between the curations submitted via the ELIXIR Clearinghouse and ENA-based metadata updates.

-<li>An ENA/Biosamples record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead
+<li>An ENA record update modifies the original public record, while a curation submitted to the Clearinghouse presents alongside the original record instead

-<li>Only the original submitter of an ENA/Biosample record can update this directly, while curations for a particular record can be submitted to the Clearinghouse by *any user* (as long as sufficient evidence is provided for how that curation was generated)
+<li>Only the original submitter of an ENA record can update this directly, while curations for a particular record can be submitted to the Clearinghouse by *any user* (as long as sufficient evidence is provided for how that curation was generated)

-<li>An ENA/Biosamples record update requires Webin authentication, while curation submission/modification requires either AAP or LifeScience ID authentication instead
+<li>An ENA record update requires Webin authentication, while curation submission/modification requires either AAP or LifeScience ID authentication instead

-<li>As ENA/Biosamples record updates modify the original record, the modifications will appear in EBI-based data portals (such as the Pathogens Portal, Early Cause, COVID-19 Data Portal) and be exchanged with other INSDC nodes.
+<li>As ENA record updates modify the original record, the modifications will propagate to EBI-based data portals (such as the Pathogens Portal, Early Cause, COVID-19 Data Portal) and be exchanged with other INSDC nodes.
 Curations submitted via Clearinghouse only present in the ENA browser and do not feed into other INSDC sites nor data portals.

 ## The Link between Biosamples & ENA